rest-nvim/rest.nvim/README.md

 GET http://localhost:3000/foo
 ```

-If you want to use headers, then put `HEADER=foo: bar` below the request statement.
+If you want to use headers, then put `HEADER=foo: bar` below the request statement (WIP).

 ```http
 POST http://localhost:3000/foo